 View on Amazon

-12g protein, real ingredients you can actually pronounce (egg whites, dates, nuts).
-No artificial flavors.
-Chocolate sea salt is the best flavor.
-Keep a box in your gym bag or desk drawer.
+12g protein per bar, ingredients you can actually read (egg whites, dates, cashews or almonds depending on flavor).
+No artificial flavors or preservatives.
+Chocolate sea salt is the best flavor by a significant margin.
+Keep a box in your gym bag so you always have backup.

 View on Amazon